 ‘Mean Girls’ Erika Henningsen Talks About Cady’s Emotional Speech: ‘It’s Something I Needed To Hear’

-Erika Henningsen delivers an empowering & honest speech as Cady Heron in ‘Mean Girls’ on Broadway, but her journey to finding the words was just as special as the message she shares on the stage.
+Erika Henningsen delivers an empowering speech as Cady Heron in ‘Mean Girls’ on Broadway, but her journey to finding the words was just as special as the message she shares on the stage.

 Erika Henningsen can’t help that her eyes start to water as she talks about the first time she rehearsed her final, empowering Spring Fling speech in Tina Fey‘s Mean Girls musical.
 “It’ll stick out in my mind forever,” she tells me, not concerned that her eyes are filling with tears.
 “It was the last piece that fell into place.
 Tina kept saying, ‘I’m working on it, I’m working on it,’ and one day she sat me down, it was maybe our second to last day of rehearsals and she said, ‘What do you think she [Cady Heron] would say?’
 And so I told her something, and she came back with that speech that I now give,” Erika explains.
 “When I finally got up there to give it, the first time I said those words out loud, that was the first time the cast was hearing it.
 It was just special, because it’s so rare to look your entire cast in the eye and tell them how great they are, and to truly mean it.
 They were like that’s our show, that’s the final thing that needed to fall into place and they felt it, and seeing them react to it…” Erika nods and welcomes her emotions, “I know, I get so emotional, and seeing their response to it, it was so special.”